gitskuy/Tiket_Dashboard/README.md

 # Tiket_Dashboard
-Ahmad Yazid's Technical Test for an internship
+Ahmad Yazid's Technical Test for an internship.
+Based on the work of.